HowProgrammingWorks/SelfAssessment/Skills/Async.md

   - Thread
   - Process
 - Async contracts
-  - Callbacks
+  - Callbacks: 🖐️ used
-  - Callback-last-error-first
+  - Callback-last-error-first: 🖐️ used
-  - Thenable
+  - Thenable: 🖐️ used
-  - Promise
+  - Promise: 🖐️ used
-  - Async/await
+  - Async/await: 🖐️ used
   - Future
   - Deferred
   - Sync generator
   - Async Generator
   - Async Iterator
-  - Event
+  - Event: 🖐️ used
   - Coroutine
   - Goroutine
   - Signal
   - Stream
   - Chain of responsibility
-  - Middleware
+  - Middleware: 🖐️ used
   - Locks
 - Async adapters and utils
-  - callbackify
+  - callbackify: 🖐️ used
-  - promisify
+  - promisify: 🖐️ used
-  - asyncify
+  - asyncify: 🖐️ used
-  - callbacks compose
+  - callbacks compose: 🎓 known
-  - async compose
+  - async compose: 🎓 known
 - Async abstractions interfaces
-  - EventEmitter
+  - EventEmitter: 🎓 known
-  - Observable/Observer
+  - Observable/Observer: 🖐️ used
   - Readable
   - Writable
   - Transform